• Skip to primary navigation

 A brown sugar cupcake on a wooden surface.

 Brown sugar cupcakes are like your classic vanilla cupcakes but with a delicious, deep caramel flavor from the brown sugar.
-Made with brown sugar, buttermilk, and a little cinnamon, they have a cozy, gourmet yet simple flavor everyone will love.
-They have a swirl of delicious brown sugar frosting on top, which silky smooth since the brown sugar is blitzed in the food processor.
+Made with brown sugar, buttermilk, and a little cinnamon, they have a cozy flavor everyone will love.

-Each cupcake is super moist because of the brown sugar and buttermilk.
-The best part though, is that you can whip up a batch in one bowl in under an hour with minimal equipment!
+Each cupcake is moist because of the brown sugar and buttermilk.
+The best part is that you can whip up a batch in one bowl in under an hour with minimal equipment!
 These will be your new go-to dessert for holidays, birthday parties, and other gatherings.

 Jump to:

-• Substitutions & Variations
+• Substitutions and Variations

 • Expert Baking Tips

-• Storage & Freezing
+• Storage Instructions

 • Frequently Asked Questions

-• More Cupcakes to Try
+• More Cupcake Recipes to Try

-• 📖 Recipe
+• ๐Ÿ“– Recipe

-• 💬 Comments
+• ๐Ÿ’ฌ Comments

 Ingredients to make brown sugar cupcakes.